 Cistern: A reservoir, tank, or container for storing or holding water or other liquid.

-Close in Escrow: Means essentially that a real estate transaction has been completed and that the sale is final.
+Close in Escrow: This means essentially that a real estate transaction has been completed and that the sale is final.
 An ‘escrow’ is a common feature of standard real estate transactions.
 They function as an independent third party that holds all monetary funds and documents until the close of the sale.

 Closing: When a home is sold.
 This usually occurs at a title company or attorney’s office.

 Closing Costs: Expenses over and above the price of the property in a real estate transaction.
-Costs incurred include loan origination fees, discount points, appraisal fees, title searches, title insurance, surveys, taxes, deed-recording fees and credit report charges.
+Costs incurred include loan origination fees, discount points, appraisal fees, title searches, title insurance, surveys, taxes, deed recording fees, and credit report charges.